 Allow yourself as much time as possible between getting the game and hosting the party.
 A month or more is brilliant; two to three weeks is comfortable; three days is likely to cause you some panic!

 Now the fun begins!
 Basically, you get to make your guests dress up and you can be as kind or as cruel with this as you like.
 Is your best friend a drama queen?
 Give her the role of a lifetime as the grieving widow.
-Does hubby fancy himself as a rock star?
-Maybe get him to play the Elvis impersonator.
+Does hubby fancy himself as the next De Niro?
+Maybe get him to play the Italian crime boss.
 Think Grandma would make a good French maid?
 Er….you might want to rethink that one.
 (Or not.
 It could be fun!)

 Read the character descriptions and costume suggestions in the game, decide who is coming as who (whom?) and use the invitations provided to get the ball rolling.
 Give your guests plenty of time to organise their costumes.
 Of course, you don’t have to use costumes if you don’t want to.
-Just make sure your guests know that!
+Just remember to tell your guests!

 This is where you get to go wild - if you want to.
 Hosting a murder mystery party doesn’t need to be a big production.
 In fact, you don't have to do any more than if you were just hosting one of those boring dinner parties where no one gets murdered.
 Food?
 Check.
 Drinks?
 Check.
 Fancy napkins?
 Check.

 If you want to do a bit more than that though, the possibilities are endless.
 Look to your theme to inspire everything from the food you serve to the bowls you serve it in.
 Decorations, background music, lighting…The better you can set the scene, the more at home your guests will feel in their roles.
 Our Pinterest boards are stuffed full of great ideas and definitely worth a look.
 You can also Google the setting and time period of your game for inspiration.
 Or you can go all out ‘crime scene’, like this.